 LTrim, RTrim.
-The L stands for Left—the left trim method removes spaces from the left of the String passed to it.
-RTrim meanwhile removes from the right side of String data.
+The L stands for Left—the left trim method removes spaces from the left of a String.
+RTrim removes from the right side of String data.

-LTrim.
-In this example, we declare a String literal with three spaces before the first letter character.
+In this example, we declare a String literal with 3 spaces at its start.
 Then, we pass the variable that points to that String literal to the LTrim function.

 VB.NET program that uses LTrim function

-Dim value1 As String = " Dot Net Perls"
+Dim value1 As String = " abc"

 Dim value2 As String = LTrim

 A String literal with several trailing spaces is declared and the value1 variable points to it.
 When this variable is passed to RTrim, another String is returned.

-Output: We can see that there are no trailing spaces remaining on the right side of the string value.
+Output We can see that there are no trailing spaces remaining on the right side of the string value.

-Note: The original String literal is unchanged, but changes are made to another copy which is displayed.
+Note The original String literal is unchanged, but changes are made to another copy which is displayed.

 VB.NET program that calls RTrim

-Dim value1 As String = "Dot Net Perls "
+Dim value1 As String = "xyz "

-Dim value2 As String = RTrim(value1)
+Dim value2 As String = RTrim

 Internally, RTrim simply calls TrimEnd on the String type.
 TrimEnd is a form of Trim that only acts on the trailing (right-side) characters.